Why Cosmetic Surgery?

 Cosmetic surgery offers individuals the choice to change and improve their appearance.
 However, pressure from advertising and media often trivialises the risks of plastic and cosmetic surgery.
-While fortunately the risks involved with surgery are uncommon, and procedures performed by properly trained plastic and cosmetic surgeons are very safe, remember that there are risks with every surgical procedure.
+While fortunately the risks involved with surgery are uncommon, and procedures performed by properly trained plastic surgeons are very safe, remember that there are risks with every surgical procedure.

 Plastic and cosmetic surgery aims to achieve improvement, not perfection, and it is very important to approach such surgery with realistic expectations.

 Cosmetic Surgery is a form of plastic and reconstructive surgery, being born from the developments of this discipline.
 Its roots are therefore from when surgery was devised to improve appearance following traumatic or congenital defects.
 Thorough understanding of general surgical principles and anatomy are essential to the safe and quality practice of cosmetic surgery.
 Ensuring your procedure is performed by a fully trained plastic and reconstructive surgeon is of paramount importance in planning your surgery.